psionman/psionman_set/wx_python/lesson03.md

 #### Summary

-In this posting we have seen how to create a TextCtrl and a button.
+In this lessoning we have seen how to create a TextCtrl and a button.
 They have been placed in a sizer with appropriate borders.
 Finally we have bound the click event of the button with a method ([widgets.py](widgets/label.py)):